How to use a savings account to teach children how to save money

 Not only will this help give them a feeling of ownership and financial responsibility over their funds (not to mention they’ll feel grown-up doing mobile banking on your phone), it is an opportunity to bolster theirfinancial literacy.
 Financial education is often absorbed through habits learned from parents, so modeling and guiding kids with smart financial behaviors can benefit them now and in the future.

-You can even use our buckets tool, a feature of Ally Bank’s Online Savings Account, to help them save for multiple goals at the same time within one savings account.
+You can even use our buckets tool, a feature of Ally Bank’s Savings Account, to help them save for multiple goals at the same time within one savings account.